 To touch and be touched.
-It is how we expand our vitality into the world and receive the world’s vitality into us.
-It is a forceful power, a vulnerability.
-It is a tremendous gift.
+It is how we expand our vitality into the world and receive the world’s vitality.
+A power, a vulnerability.
 As we carry it ourselves, we must respect it in others.

 Whitman’s majestic poem was a song of light and human connectedness.
 Our intense need to engage.
 To be affected.

 I celebrate myself,